 - Clammy or cold skin

 Detox is the first step in addiction treatment for carfentanil.
 Detoxing from opioids is a challenging process, especially with a drug as powerful as carfentanil.
-It’s strongly advised that the person going through carfentanil withdrawal does so under strict supervision of medical professionals to help them safely taper off the drug.
-Medication-Assisted Treatment is a crucial step in the process, combining addiction medication, counseling, and behavioral therapy.
-Carfentanil withdrawal symptoms include:
+It is strongly advised that the person going through carfentanil withdrawal does so under strict supervision of medical professionals to help them safely taper off the drug.
+Withdrawal symptoms include:

 - Diarrhea, nausea, and vomiting

 - Goosebumps and chills

 - High blood pressure, body temperature, and heart rate